Skip to main content

 • Select Software updates.

-If your device says ‘You’re up to date’, please contact our Support Team via the Yoco App (mobile or web) in-app chat and ask for a firmware update to be sent to your device.
+If your device says ‘You’re up to date’, please contact Yoco Support via our in-app chat and ask for a firmware update to be sent to your device.

 Error messages

-If you see this message on your Khumo/Khumo Print, try the following:
+If you see this error message on your Khumo/Khumo Print or Khumo 2/Khumo Print 2, try the following:

 2. Tap About device.